 Once the moderator approves your subscription (it may take a few days), you will receive a welcome note.
 It will tell you how to post.
 Maintain your own subscription, especially when you change email addresses.

-If you are having trouble, contact Sandy Doumas at doumas at DON'TINCLUDETHIS mindspring.com.
-She can send you an email invitation, to which you "Reply", then you're in.
+If you are having trouble, contact Mark Doumas at doumas56 at DON'TINCLUDETHIS gmail.com.
+He can send you an email invitation, to which you "Reply", then you're in.
 This method seems to have the best success rate!

 You have several delivery options for your subscription.
 You can receive any note as an individual email.
 Or you can have all messages posted in a day consolidated into one big email (daily digest).
 That way you receive only one email message per day, at most, but you won't be quite as up-to-the-minute informed.
 Or you can change your delivery option to "No email" when you are on vacation.
 I can do it for you if you don't have a Yahoo sign-on.